HeroSizy/cucumberstudio-mcp/README.md

 npm run docker:run
 ```

 The Docker setup includes health checks and automatic restarts for production use.
+The multi-stage build process creates optimized production images with only runtime dependencies (~150MB).

 ## Configuration